-Termosun, Pervasive and Imae join forces in an R&D&I project for biomass
+Termosun, Pervasive and Imae join forces in an R&D project for biomass

-Termosun Pervasive and IMAE join their forces in an IDI project for biomass 6387061250c10
+Termosun Pervasive and IMAE join forces in an IDI project for biomass 6387061250c10

-Termosun , Pervasive and Imae, in collaboration with Schneider, join their resources and knowledge in a new R&D&I project for the optimization of the combustion of biomass and related byproducts in industrial boilers through the Machine Learning and Big Date.
+Termosun , Pervasive and Imae, in collaboration with Schneider, are joining their resources and knowledge in a new R&D project for the optimization of the combustion of biomass and related by-products in industrial boilers through the methodology of Machine Learning and Big Data.

-The notable increase in the prices of gas of fossil origin, as well as the increase in the price of carbon credits, are pushing a large number of industries in Spain towards the conversion of their thermal plants, replacing the traditional and obsolete gas boilers. by boilers that use renewable biofuels, such as forest biomass and agroindustrial byproducts.
+The significant increase in fossil gas prices, as well as the rise in the price of carbon credits, are pushing a large number of industries in Spain towards the conversion of their thermal plants, replacing traditional and obsolete gas boilers with boilers that use renewable biofuels, such as forest biomass and agro-industrial by-products.

-There is, therefore, a growing demand for biomass boilers in the food, automotive, chemical, etc. industries .
-But at Termosun we observe that industrial operators and maintainers do not have sufficient skills to manage boilers, ensuring maximum energy efficiency, as well as minimum emission of pollutants.
+Therefore, there is a growing demand for biomass boilers in the food, automotive, chemical, and other industries .
+However, at Termosun we observe that industrial operators and maintenance personnel lack sufficient skills for boiler management, ensuring maximum energy efficiency and minimal pollutant emissions.

-The management in the operation and maintenance of biomass boilers is superior to the simplicity of operation of gas boilers and this technological leap must be supported by advanced control technologies, avoiding leaving boiler efficiency in many cases by virtue of the operator.
+The operation and maintenance of biomass boilers is more complex than the simple operation of gas boilers , and this technological leap must be supported by advanced control technologies, avoiding leaving the boiler's efficiency to the operator's discretion in many cases.

-On the other hand, they ensure that the useful life of the boilers is not reduced or even suffers from defects that cause emissions into the atmosphere or overconsumption of biomass, making it necessary to work with advanced data acquisition and control technologies for this equipment to guarantee energy conservation and environmental protection.
+On the other hand, they ensure that the useful life of the boilers is not reduced or even suffer defects that cause emissions into the atmosphere or overconsumption of biomass, making it necessary to work with advanced technologies for data acquisition and control of this equipment to guarantee energy conservation and environmental protection.

-The solution under study that Termosun is developing in collaboration with Pervasive and Imae, with the name “3BD – Biomass Boiler Big Data”, aims to offer the biomass boiler market a solution to guarantee functional performance in terms of energy performance, reduction of impacts and reduction of operation and maintenance costs.
+The solution under study being developed by Termosun in collaboration with Pervasive and Imae, called “3BD – Biomass Boiler Big Data”, aims to offer the biomass boiler market a solution to guarantee functional performance in terms of energy efficiency, impact reduction and reduction of operating and maintenance costs.

-Under the toolbox concept, this project is conceived as a combination of tools that integrate into the boiler in different scalability and licensing layers, the basic tools being:
+Under the concept of a toolbox, this project is conceived as a combination of tools that integrate into the system at different layers of scalability and licensing, the basic tools being:

 • Continuous measurement of the parameters that occur in the different physical-chemical states during the combustion process,